Network utilization planning for the OneDrive sync app

 Estimate the network bandwidth you need in your organization

-Assess the number of users and computers per user to which you'll deploy the sync client.
+Assess the number of users and computers per user to which you'll deploy the sync app.
 Each installation multiplies the bandwidth used, so a user who has 3 syncing computers uses 3 times the bandwidth as a user who has a single syncing computer.

 When you deploy, Control sync throughput.